SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Elements/Working_with_elements/Importing_and_exporting_elements.md

 When altering an exported CSV file in a third-party application like Microsoft Excel, in order to import the altered file into a DMS afterwards, take the following into account:

+- After an import operation, an element will be **restarted** if relevant information related to that element has been changed.

-- When changing existing elements, do not change the DataMiner ID or the element ID.
+- When changing existing elements, **do not change the DataMiner ID or the element ID**.

+- You **cannot delete** existing elements by importing a CSV file.

-- When you import a CSV file into MS Excel, remember that tabs will be automatically removed.
+- When you import a CSV file into MS **Excel**, remember that **tabs will be automatically removed**.
 MS Excel does not support the use of tabs inside cell values.
 If you want tabs to survive an import operation, replace each tab by *\\t*.

 - For elements communicating via SNMPv3, some fields in the CSV file have a different meaning: